 IMPORTANT: Please read carefully the information below.

-WARNING: If you allow your child to miss school in term time for an avoidable reason without obtaining the prior approval of the school, you may be issued with a Penalty Notice per parent per child or made the subject of court proceedings under section 444 Education Act 1996.
-As a parent/carer, you can demonstrate your commitment to your child's education by not allowing your child to miss school for anything other than an exceptional and unavoidable reason.
-Penalty notice £60 if paid within 21 days increasing to £120 if paid after 21 days and before 28 days.
+WARNING: If you allow your child to miss school in term time for an avoidable reason without obtaining the prior approval of the school, you may be issued with a Penalty Notice\ per parent per child or made the subject of court proceedings under section 444 Education Act 1996.
+As a parent/carer, you can demonstrate your commitment to your child's education by not allowing your child to miss school for anything other than an exceptional and unavoidable reason. \Penalty notice £60 if paid within 21 days increasing to £120 if paid after 21 days and before 28 days.

-AVOIDABLE ABSENCE IN TERM TIME

-The Facts The Law

-School aged pupils in Cornwall maintained schools are expected to attend punctually on the 190 days that the school is open.
+AVOIDABLE ABSENCE IN TERM TIME The Facts The Law School aged pupils in Cornwall maintained schools are expected to attend punctually on the 190 days that the school is open.
 Whilst there are a number of unavoidable reasons why a pupil might be away from school (illness, medical appointments, exclusions etc.) the legislation is clear that any avoidable absence may only be authorised by a school if there are exceptional circumstances.

-WHAT YOU SHOULD CONSIDER
+WHAT YOU SHOULD CONSIDER The law allows the school to consider individual requests to authorise a future avoidable absence.
+However, before the school can authorise any such requests, they must satisfy themselves that there are exceptional circumstances which justify such a decision.
+It is entirely the responsibility of the parent submitting the request to provide sufficient evidence/information in order to establish this fact.
+The request for leave must come from the parent with whom the child normally resides.
 Research suggests that children who are taken out of school may never catch up on the learning they have missed.
 This may affect test results and can be particularly harmful if the child is studying for final year examinations.
+If a child then stays away from school for more than the authorised period this must be recorded as unauthorised absence and could be quoted in a prosecution for poor attendance.
 Children who struggle with English or Mathematics may also find it even harder to cope when they return to school, while younger children may find it difficult to renew friendships with their classmates.

-If the school is unable to authorise the absence and the child is still taken out of school, this will be recorded as unauthorised absence and you may receive a £60 fine per parent per child if your child's attendance is deemed to be 'not regular', falling below the CELT threshold of 96%.
+If the child is away for a period of four weeks or more, the school may have the option to take the child off roll subject to the Education (Pupil Registration) (England) Regulations 2006 If the school is unable to authorise the absence and the child is still taken out of school, this will be recorded as unauthorised absence and you may receive a $\pm 60^$ fine per parent per child if your child's attendance is deemed to be 'not regular', falling below the CELT threshold of 96%.
+In case of unexpected extended absence, it is advisable that the parent fully informs the school as to the reasons.
+If a child is removed from roll, there is no guarantee that the child will regain a place at the school.

 Unavoidable absence from school will be authorised.
-Examples include:

-- Genuine illness - Unavoidable medical/dental appointments (but try to make these after school if at all possible). - Days of religious observance. - Seeing a parent who is on leave from the armed forces - External examinations - When traveller children are on the road with their parents for work purposes
+Examples include: Other examples of absence from school that will not be authorised include: Genuine illness Unavoidable medical/dental appointments (but try to make these after school if at all possible).
+Days of religious observance.
+Seeing a parent who is on leave from the armed forces External examinations When traveller children are on the road with their parents for work purposes Any type of shopping Looking after siblings or unwell parents Minding the house Birthdays Resting after a late night Relatives visiting or visiting relatives.
+Parental appointments